Advanced Urology Diagnostics: PSA Testing, Cystoscopy & Imaging at NU Hospitals

 Our urology specialists recommend urine tests for urology and PSA tests to analyse and detect early signs.
 The tests are safe, quick, and painless.
 Getting tested early is the key to preventing future health issues.

-A cystoscopy is a test is done to examine the inside of the bladder.
+A cystoscopy is a test done to examine the inside of the bladder.
 A thin with a camera is used for the same.

 Bladder Stones